rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 various macro-based `match` implementations in Scheme both come to mind), but not all of them have this restriction.

-Rust has this restriction for two reasons:
+Rust has this restriction for these reasons:

 * First, as noted above, dividing a problem into cases only yields a general solution if the cases are exhaustive.
 Exhaustiveness-checking